Overview

 | Ari 2.0 Plus | 900mAh | 17mm × 97mm | $19.99 |

 The Mini is ultra-compact for maximum portability.
-The Standard hits the sweet spot for most users.
+The Standard hits the sweet spot for most people.
 The Plus offers extended battery life with only slightly larger dimensions.

 Button Layout